Bristol Weekend Getaway Ideas (Incl. Good Food)

 Ross-On-Wye.

-How far from Bristol: 1 hour drive
+How Far—1 hour drive

 For the time being, NO3 is the highest-Google-rating restaurant where we visited for a Saturday lunch was a full house.
 For lunch, they have a light bites menu alongside the main one.
+I like the harmonious deco, relaxing ambience and good service, too!

 Nailsworth

-How far from Bristol: 40 minutes drive
+How Far—40 minutes drive

 Nailsworth is a small town which often overlooked.
 There is a farmers’ market on every 4th Saturday of the month which draws people from nearby towns.
 Surprisingly, there are a handful of nice fashion stores, like James Lear of Arundel Ltd. (mens), Domestic Science (fashion and homewares) and Joya (socks).